JRL-CARI-CNR-UNIBS/OpenMORE/README.md

 source ~/.bashrc
 ```
 ### Docker
-A [docker file](https://github.com/JRL-CARI-CNR-UNIBS/OpenMORE/blob/master/dockerfile_open_more) is also available.
+A [docker file](https://github.com/JRL-CARI-CNR-UNIBS/OpenMORE/blob/master/dockerfile_OpenMORE) is also available.
 Open a terminal, move into the folder where you have saved the docker file and run the following command:
 ```
-sudo docker build -f dockerfile_open_more -t open_more .
+sudo docker build -f dockerfile_OpenMORE -t OpenMORE .
 ```
 Once completed, run the container:
 ```